 Why did you come to work at Mathnasium?
 I recently graduated from Cal Poly San Luis Obispo with a degree in Mechanical Engineering.
 I came to work at Mathnasium because I enjoy teaching and tutoring, and I wanted to spend some time after graduation doing something I enjoyed but was still productive.
 It is really rewarding working with young students learning math.

 I am currently in my seventh year as a Geometry and Advanced Algebra teacher at a high school for Denver Public Schools.
-I earned my Master’s degree last spring and was made a team lead this year.
+I earned my Master’s degree last spring and was made a team lead last year.
+I am currently working on a second Master's degree in mathematics!
 I have experience volunteering in middle school and high school classrooms, as well as over 15 years of experience working with youth.
 I enjoy seeing students build confidence in themselves and in math.
 The most rewarding moments are when a student breaks down barriers and realizes of what they are capable.
 My first child, William, turned one at the end of April this year!
-I will be back at Mathnasium 2-3 days per week this summer!
+I will be back at Mathnasium 2-3 days per week this summer and fall!

 Best Math Story: One of my most insecure students (during her freshman year), went on to become her class salutatorian (second highest ranking student in the class).